Food security during the COVID-19 pandemic: COVID-19 pandemic

-Following the international spread of the coronavirus SARS-CoV-2, and thus its associated illness coronavirus disease 2019, several national governments implemented national lockdowns and international travel restrictions in order to prevent the spread of the disease.
+Following the international spread of the coronavirus SARS-CoV-2 and thus its associated illness, coronavirus disease 2019, several national governments implemented national lockdowns and international travel restrictions in order to prevent the spread of the disease.
 As a result of these precautions and panic buying, shortages related to the COVID-19 pandemic considerably rose whilst aid delivery capabilities and remittances from high-income nations fell.
 Simultaneously, many poorer workers in low- and middle-income nations also lost their jobs or ability to farm as a result of these lockdowns, whilst children could not receive school meals due to the education shutdown across much of the world.
-The situation further sustained into 2021 and beyond as 2021–2022 global supply chain crisis affecting the delivery of food and 2021-2022 global energy crisis affecting the production of petrochemical fertilizer essential for food production.
+The situation was further sustained into 2021 and beyond, with the 2021–2022 global supply chain crisis affecting the delivery of food and the 2021-2022 global energy crisis affecting the production of petrochemical fertilizer essential for food production.

+The COVID-19 pandemic significantly disrupted global food security, affecting all four pillars: availability, access, utilization, and stability.
+Restrictions on movement, job losses, and supply chain disruptions led to increased food insecurity, particularly among low-income households.
+In developing countries, the pandemic exacerbated existing vulnerabilities, while developed nations also faced rising food insecurity due to economic downturns and disrupted food supply systems.